 Mohamed (Mo) Amin | Kenya

-Born in Nairobi, Kenya on 28 August 1943, the second son of a poor railway worker, Mo was soon faced with racism, an inevitable product of colonialism.
+He was the second son of a poor railway worker and soon faced racism, an inevitable product of colonialism.
 He never forgot those underdog years and fought against prejudice for the rest of his life.

 From the time he acquired his first camera, a second-hand Box Brownie, Mo’s future was determined.
-Quickly he learned photographic and darkroom skills and was already applying them to commercial use when he went to secondary school in the then Tanganyika.
-Before he was 20 he was a recognized force as a freelancer in Dar es Salaam and his work appeared in all the Fleet Street national newspapers.
+He quickly learned photographic and darkroom skills and was already applying them to commercial use when he went to secondary school in Tanganyika.
+Before he was 20 years old, he was a recognized force as a freelancer in Dar es Salaam and his works appeared in all the Fleet Street national newspapers.

-By any standards, Mo’s life was truly extraordinary; action-packed, full of pain and passion and inseparable from the troubled chronicle of emergent Africa.
+Mo’s life was truly extraordinary: action-packed, full of pain, passion, and inseparable from the troubled chronicles of emergent Africa.